challe/dynamic-objects/README.md

 ## Generated tables
 * The fields `Id`, `Created`, `CreatedBy`, `Modified` and `ModifiedBy` are added automatically for all objects
-* Foreign keys are created when referencing other dynamic objects
+* Foreign keys are created when referencing other dynamic objects (as in the example)

 ```sql
 CREATE TABLE [dbo].[Person] (
     [Id]         INT            IDENTITY (1, 1) NOT NULL,